Skip to content Skip to footer

 History of the Silver Lamp Awards

-In 2006, Baptist Health System Foundation established the Silver Lamp Awards, to promote two longstanding goals: staff excellence and quality care.
+In 2006, Baptist Health System Foundation established the Silver Lamp Awards to promote two longstanding goals: staff excellence and quality care.
 These awards continued with Mercy Health Partners Foundation.
-Funding was provided by the generosity of individual donors, hospital departments and event proceeds.
-Trinity Health Foundation is resuming these awards from the funds transferred from Mercy Health Partners.
-Trinity’s Silver Lamp Awards seek to honor the intent of these donors’ commitment to educating healthcare professionals.
+The generosity of individual donors, hospital departments, and event proceeds provided funding.
+Trinity Health Foundation resumed these awards from the funds transferred from Mercy Health Partners.
+Trinity’s Silver Lamp Awards honored the intent of these donors’ commitment to educating healthcare professionals.

-The Silver Lamp Award honors “The Lady with the Lamp,” Florence Nightingale, whose dedication for caring for wounded soldiers in the Crimean War, earned her a place in history for compassionate care.
-Trinity’s Silver Lamp Award shines as a symbol of the care and devotion healthcare professionals bring to their patients.
+The Silver Lamp Award honored “The Lady with the Lamp,” Florence Nightingale, whose dedication to caring for wounded soldiers in the Crimean War earned her a place in history for compassionate care.
+Trinity’s Silver Lamp Awards were given to honor and symbolize the care and devotion healthcare professionals bring to their patients.
+The award represented the dedication of healthcare professionals throughout the many disciplines and facets of providing healthcare in the 21st century.
+Each respective hospital selected the recipients for impacting patient care by demonstrating excellence and commitment to their patients.

 History of the Blake Scholarship Awards